adikulkarni0/pxdocs/content/shared/post-installation-ocp.md

     f6d87392-81f4-459a-b3d4-fad8c65b8edc    Up              0 ( e06386e7-b769-4ce0-b674-97e4359e57c0 )      Online          HIGH            3.0 TiB 3.0 TiB    10 GiB   0 B             default default default
     ```

-## Create your first StorageClass and PVC
+## Create your first PVC

-For your apps to use persistent volumes powered by Portworx, you must create a StorageClass that references Portworx as the provisioner.
-Once you've defined a StorageClass, you can create PersistentVolumeClaims (PVCs) that reference this StorageClass.
+For your apps to use persistent volumes powered by Portworx, you must use a StorageClass that references Portworx as the provisioner.
+Portworx includes a number of default StorageClasses, which you can reference with PersistentVolumeClaims (PVCs) you create.
 For a more general overview of how storage works within Kubernetes, refer to the [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) section of the Kubernetes documentation.

-Perform the steps in this topic to create and associate StorageClass and PVC objects in your cluster.
+Perform the following steps to create a PVC:

-### Create a StorageClass

-1. Create a StorageClass spec using the following spec and save it as `sc-1.yaml`.
-This StorageClass uses CSI:
+1. Create a PVC referencing the `px-csi-db` default StorageClass and save the file:

     ```text
-    kind: StorageClass
-    apiVersion: storage.k8s.io/v1
-    metadata:
-      name: <your-storageclass-name>
-    provisioner: pxd.portworx.com
-    parameters:
-      repl: "1"
-    ```

-2. Apply the spec using the following `oc apply` command to create the StorageClass:

-    ```text
-    oc apply -f sc-1.yaml
-    ```
-    ```output
-    storageclass.storage.k8s.io/example-storageclass created
-    ```

-### Create a PVC

-3. Create a PVC based on your defined StorageClass and save the file:

-    ```text
     kind: PersistentVolumeClaim
     apiVersion: v1
     metadata:
-      name: <your-pvc-name>
+        name: px-check-pvc
     spec:
-      storageClassName: <your-storageclass-name>
+        storageClassName: px-csi-db
         accessModes:
             - ReadWriteOnce
         resources:
             requests:
                 storage: 2Gi
     ```

-4. Run the `oc apply` command to create a PVC:
+2. Run the `oc apply` command to create a PVC:

     ```text
     oc apply -f <your-pvc-name>.yaml